Tips for Teachers Teaching Classroom Rules (using the poster or cue cards)

 - The rules cards can be used to play a “rules freeze game.”
 Children dance to music and when the music stops, the teacher holds up a rule card.
 The children should freeze and then demonstrate the rule that is shown.

 - Once children have put the “show-me-five” behaviors together, they can be challenged to remember the five rules by performing random “show-me-five” checks during the day.
-When the teacher holds up her glove or points to the “show-me-five” rules poster, the class should all try to show five immediately.
+When the teacher points to the “Show-Me-Five” rules poster, the class should all try to show five immediately.
 If the students are successful, they should be praised or given a small reward.